-At U.S. Tax Help, CPA Ted Kleinman has assisted taxpayers living abroad for more than 20 years.
+At U.S. Tax Help, CPA Ted Kleinman has assisted taxpayers living abroad for more than 30 years.
 Ted can assist with catching up on missed past filings, correcting tax mistakes, or handling all aspects of your tax compliance going forward.
-To discuss how Ted can help you fix your tax mistakes, please call (541) 923-0903.
+To discuss how Ted can help you fix your tax mistakes, please schedule an appointment.

 Scenario #1: You Have Experienced a Windfall